tthorntone/AdNauseam-Wiki/FAQ.md

 We believe obfuscation is an important form of resistance to data tyranny.
 It can frustrate surveillance, help users to express their discontent, and act as a communal, rather than merely individual, practice.
 (For further discussion, see References [coming soon])

 #### This is interesting, do you know of other similar obfuscation initiatives along these lines?
 There are many such instance, both in digital media and beyond.
-Please see the following papers ([1](http://firstmonday.org/article/view/3493/2955), [2](http://www.aprja.net/?p=2510)) for a range of examples.
+Please see the following articles ([1](http://firstmonday.org/article/view/3493/2955), [2](http://www.aprja.net/?p=2510)) for a range of examples.

 #### How does AdNauseam's clicking differ from 'click-fraud'?